hkqdtc1/uKanTrack/README.md

 # uKanTrack
-A indoor posistioning system to track people, work equipments and goods.
+An indoor posistioning system to track people, work equipments and goods.